-Bavaria, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
+The surname Doern was first found in Bavaria, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.

 Early History of the Doern family

 This web page shows only a small excerpt of our Doern research.
 Another 71 words (5 lines of text) covering the years 1738, 1530, 1584, 1809 and 1884 are included under the topic Early Doern History in all our PDF Extended History products and printed products wherever possible.

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Doern include Dorn, Dorner, Doorn, Doern, Dorne, Dorns and others.

 Early Notables of the Doern family (pre 1700)